-Chatuchak Market is the place to go.
+Chatuchak Market is the place to go for the cheapest things to buy in Bangkok.
+Especially for household accessories, as there are hundreds of stalls selling them.
 Also, don’t forget the next-to-top floor at MBK shopping mall for some of the loveliest Thai handicrafts.
-And remember, you can bargain at all these places too!
+Remember, you can bargain at all these places too!

-Ceramics and Pottery – Thailand is famous for ceramic and porcelain companies like Benjarong (Bencharong) and Celadon.
-A beautiful hand made pottery mug from Celadon is as cheap as $4, with intricate little coffee spoons selling for $1 each.
+Ceramics and Pottery – Thailand is famous for ceramic and porcelain companies like Benjarong (Bencharong) and Celadon and, surprisingly, some of the things they sell really are the cheapest things to buy in Bangkok.
+A beautiful hand made pottery mug from Celado, for instance, is as cheap as $5, with intricate little coffee spoons selling for $1.50 each.

 Also check out Thai Royal Porcelain shops – their porcelain styles are quite modern but they really do sell beautiful pottery.